OpenSoaring/OpenSoar/OpenSoar-News.md

 * Bugfix:
   - Display rotation on OpenVario on setting
 * Open Issues
-  - Display rotation on Linux!
+  - Display rotation on Linux behaves wrong!
+  - OV-Firmware Download don't work (SetupMenu->OpenVario->SystemSettings)
+  - OV-WiFi work only with one wifi connection and only with a Wifi access WITH password properly!

 #### XCSoar Version 7.42 - 2024/03/01
 * merge xcsoar 7.42 '9ee29aa606'